Pros and Cons of Spray Polyurethane Foam (SPF) Roofing Systems

 While the installation does not interrupt the daily functions of the building, the weather requirements can leave only a small window of opportunity.

-Since the SPF roof is installed by a spray application, there is a risk of the wind carrying overspray onto surrounding cars and other surfaces.
+Since the spray foam roof is installed by a spray application, there is a risk of the wind carrying overspray onto surrounding cars and other surfaces.
 While this does not pose a health concern, it is a concern for surrounding property.

 At West Roofing Systems, we take extra care to prevent overspray.
 We have a few different techniques that we practice to protect surrounding property.

-SPF roofing systems should be inspected twice a year whether there is known damage or not.
+Spray foam roofing systems should be inspected twice a year whether there is known damage or not.
 And especially after weather events that could cause damage: such as hail storms, tornados, and hurricanes.
-Small cracks, gouges, or punctures can be repaired with an elastomeric sealant compatible with the SPF system.
+Small cracks, gouges, or punctures can be repaired with an elastomeric sealant compatible with the spray foam system.
 So you need to keep your SPF roof in mind at all times.

 Accurate Repairs Needed